Wiki · Concept · Last reviewed June 25, 2026

 The post-training stage turns that raw capability into behavior.
 It can include supervised fine-tuning, instruction tuning, preference optimization, reinforcement learning from human or AI feedback, constitutional training, safety tuning, refusal behavior, tool-use training, domain adaptation, distillation, long-context adaptation, multilingual tuning, and reinforcement learning with verifiable rewards.

 The boundary is not perfectly clean.
 Some model builders fold safety data, synthetic data, multimodal adaptation, or long-context objectives into late pretraining.
-Others describe similar steps as alignment, fine-tuning, reinforcement fine-tuning, instruction tuning, or model adaptation.
-The useful distinction is functional: pretraining builds a broad model; post-training shapes what the model does with that capability.
+Others describe similar steps as alignment, fine-tuning, reinforcement fine-tuning, instruction tuning, test-time training, or model adaptation.
+The useful distinction is functional: pretraining builds broad capability; post-training shapes what the model does with that capability.

 Why It Matters